 Nowadays I intertwine my love for my work with my passion for international travel.
 Yes, I’m lucky, and I’m grateful.
 But I have consciously designed my business to deliver what I want in terms of both work and life.
 I’ve made deliberate choices.
 It’s no happy accident: I’ve engineered it.
+It’s what I call ‘Designing Your Creative Business’.
 Nowadays, I no longer strive to achieve a better work-life balance; instead, I’ve decided to go one step further, to achieve ‘work-life integration’.

 So my travel blogs sit alongside my articles about business.
 On a beach in the Solomon Islands I can reflect on the busy-ness of business life; in Papua New Guinea I saw myself in a digital panic because I couldn’t find wi-fi to email my clients.
 When running before sunrise in Tonga, it dawns on me that things are never as imagined when you finally arrive, which applies not only to travel destinations but also to business goals.
 Hiking in Macedonia, I pondered on how clues appear just when we need them, in business and in life, if we are looking for them.
+At a Birthday party in Shanghai I learnt a hard lesson about Chinese Culture.
+On Mount Errigal in Ireland, I reflected on Blue Ocean Strategy.
 I can speak at conferences about international business culture with some authority because I’ve been there and done it; I’ve learnt the hard way that in other cultures, people just don’t think or behave in the way we might expect.

-I’ve lived out of a suitcase in hotels on international business trips, I’ve carried my backpack between hostels, and I’ve experienced life as a ‘digital nomad’ in the Far East.
+I’ve lived out of a suitcase in hotels on international business trips in Africa, I’ve carried my backpack between hostels throughout Europe, and I’ve experienced life as a ‘digital nomad’ in Asia.
 This unique mixture of business consultant and international traveller makes me what I am.
 It’s fun and I hope it makes me wiser too, so that I can be even more helpful to creative entrepreneurs who are striving to make their businesses even more successful, in terms they define for themselves, according to their own values, objectives and lifestyle.